sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 Above software are made by real human beings, not superhumans.
 They are worth mentioning:

-* Dmitry Boldyrev
+* Dmitry Boldyrev (WinAmp)
-* Sergey Dmitriev, Valentin Kipyatkov and Eugene Belyaev
+* Sergey Dmitriev, Valentin Kipyatkov and Eugene Belyaev (IntelliJ IDEA)
+* Robert Ellison and David Johnston (for Cool Edit)

 (to be continued)